KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-FroelingConnect by eckonator](https://github.com/eckonator/MMM-FroelingConnect)

 1. Typo: Found 'Magic Mirror' in file `MMM-FroelingConnect.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-2. Warning: No LICENSE file.
+4. Warning: No LICENSE file.

 ## [MMM-fronius by peteyjaym](https://github.com/peteyjaym/MMM-fronius)